AMDmi3/AMDmi3.core/content/posts/adding-an-option-to-doxygen/index.en.md

 </a>
 ```

+> NB: I didn't notice right away that these `<span>`s were supposed to be invisible, but that didn't work because of CSP HTTP headers I use, which forbid embedded styles.
+That's another Doxygen problem to fix.

 That's some badass obfuscation!
 But I don't need it.
-- I want my email to be readable as text, and `mailto:` link be
+- I want my email to be readable as text, and `mailto:` link to be
   valid, even for these who have javascript disabled.
-- I see spam problem as mostly fictional nowadays, as not using I
+- I see spam problem as mostly fictional nowadays, for instance I
   have my email published verbatim on hundreds of sites, and I'm
   not using any spam filters, yet I'm not getting any intolerable
   amount of spam.
-- Because it is published on many sites, obfuscating it in a single
+- Because my email is published verbatim on so many sites, obfuscating it on a single
-  one won't change a thing anyway.
+  one doesn't change a thing anyway.

-So, let's teach Doxygen to not break my email.
+So, let's teach Doxygen to not mangle my email.

-First, I need to find a place in the code which does the obfuscation,
+First, I need to find a place in the Doxygen code which does the obfuscation,
-and that's straightforward:
+and that's straightforward, I just lookup the text from the inserted garbage:

 ```
 % git clone https://github.com/doxygen/doxygen/ .